Human Powered Sludge Pump

 The HPSP was designed to keep manual emptiers out of tanks and make the emptying process cleaner and safer.
 It was also designed to earn emptiers money: pumping up to 30X faster than other manual methods.

 The development of the HPSP began as an internal project that subsequently received funding from the Bill & Melinda Gates Foundation.
-The HPSP is undergoing field trials now and is expected to be commercially available in Q1 2017.
+The design of the pump is currently being refined to make it more reliable and easier to maintain.
+Field trials are expected to begin in the fall of 2018.

 Get a handle on FSM